inferablehq/inferable-node/README.md

 });
 ```

-### 2. Hello World Service
+### 2. Hello World Function

-In a separate file, create the "Hello World" service.
-This file will import the Inferable instance from i.ts and define the service.
+In a separate file, register a "sayHello" [function](https://docs.inferable.ai/pages/functions).
+This file will import the Inferable instance from `i.ts` and register the [function](https://docs.inferable.ai/pages/functions) with the [control-plane](https://docs.inferable.ai/pages/control-plane).

 ```typescript
 // service.ts